-I grew up in a Irish home where the most exciting kitchen invention ever introduced wasthe microwave.
+I grew up in a Irish home where the most exciting kitchen invention ever introduced was the microwave.
 For most people, microwaves have their place reheating leftovers and making microwave popcorn.
 I don’t believe they were ever intended to cook a meal, but they can bake a decent potato.

-My first experience in learning to cook, like many others, was following the instructions on the side of a box of Kraft Dinner.
-This was followed by learning to make lasagne.
+My first experience learning to cook, like many others, was following the instructions on the side of a box of Kraft Dinner.
+This was followed by learning to make lasagna.
 One of the key elements of great pasta sauce is fresh garlic.
 I remember, growing up in my (pre-Google) Irish home, the day that I discovered that a “clove” of garlic was not the entire head.
 Needless to say that was a memorable meal.

 Take mushrooms, for example.
 What breed are they?
 In what substrate and what climate were the mushrooms grown?
 When were they harvested?
 How fresh are they?
 How were they stored?
 Fermented?
 Cooked or uncooked?

 This is the way Magnus approaches all of the ingredients for his dishes.
-This is the way a Master Chef approaches each element within the dishes being created.
+This is the way a master chef approaches each element within the dishes being created.

 What about you?
-Do you have a “Master’s mind” when it comes to the work that you do?
+Do you have a “master’s mind” when it comes to the work that you do?
 To what extent do you dig deep into the elements of your profession, industry, sector, service, and products?
 To be frank, how much do you really really care about what you do?

 I mentioned at the outset, I have the recipe for career success:

 - 2 tsp of great guidance